Yitzchak Meir Morgenstern: Biography

-Morgenstern combines the teachings of Breslov with the Kabbalah of the Arizal and his successors.
-He delivers daily classes on the Zohar, Likutei Moharan, daf yomi, and Kabbalah.
-Additionally, he gives other classes on halacha and Hasidism.
-During seudah shlishit, he holds a tish where he delivers Torah teachings for about an hour or more on the weekly Torah portion and current topics, concluding with a new interpretation of the phrase "Daa chochma lenafshecha vehi keter leroshcha" (from the hymn Dror Yikra).
+Morgenstern combines the teachings of the Baal shem tov as expressed in the writings of Chabad and Komarna, and the teachings of Rebbe Nachman of Breslov, with the Kabbalah of the Arizal and his successors, most notably Rabbi Shalom Sharabi known as the Rashash and his famed student Rabbi [Hayim de lah Rozah].
+He also draws very much from [Sarugian Kabbalah], developed by Rabbi [Israel Sarug].
+He delivers daily classes on the Zohar, Likutei Moharan, Chayei Moharan(the biography of Rebbe Nachman of Breslovs life), daf yomi, and Kabbalah.
+He also teaches classes in Hasidic thought, teaching from texts such as Ntiv Mitzvoteha written by Rabbi Yitzchak Issac Yehuda Yechiel Safrin of Komarna, and The Various works of Rabbi Aaron HaLevi ben Moses of Staroselye the famed student of the first Rebbe of Chabad, Rabbi Schenur zalman of liadi. additionally,During seudah shlishit, he holds a tish where he delivers Torah teachings for about an hour or more on the weekly Torah portion and current topics, concluding with a new interpretation of the phrase "Daa chochma lenafshecha vehi keter leroshcha" (from the hymn Dror Yikra).
 His teachings from seudah shlishit are printed in a weekly booklet called Daa Chochma Lenafshecha.
 On Friday night, he does not hold a tish but delivers Torah teachings at his home before his followers during the meal.
 These teachings, along with other Torah teachings given during the week, are printed in a booklet called Neshmatin Chadatin, distributed weekly via email and in limited print.

 For years, he traveled to Uman for Rosh Hashanah with hundreds of followers from Israel, England, and the United States, who joined his minyan there.
 The prayers in this minyan lasted from sunrise to sunset.
 The shofar blowing took about two hours due to Morgenstern's kabbalistic intentions.
 Before Rosh Hashanah 2012, Morgenstern traveled to Uman but decided to return to Israel before the holiday.
 He published a pamphlet stating that those connected to a tzaddik in Israel could stay in Israel for Rosh Hashanah.
 He also wrote an essay on this topic for his group called Vehaemet Vehasalom Ehavu.
 Some of the prayers that year were held at the Tomb of David, which he has shown interest in in recent years.
 However, for Rosh Hashanah 2013, he was again in Uman.
 In subsequent years, he remained in Jerusalem, sometimes traveling to Uman on the eve of Rosh Hashanah and returning to Israel for the holiday.